 Her first major series of work on boxers, KNOCKOUT, as described by The New Yorker , “owe more to Caravaggio than to Sports Illustrated".
 Exhibited in Fort Worth, New York, and at Paris Photo, KNOCKOUT marked Suder’s arrival on the U.S. art scene as an image maker of unusual emotional and visual power.

-Suder’s later series of work have chronicled the street life and domesticity of Paris, Havana, Morocco and Coney Island; a medical mission in Guatemala; religious festivals in Sicily; portraits of breast cancer survivors; and life on the Subway in New York, London, Paris and Tokyo.
+Suder’s other series of work have chronicled the street life and domesticity of Paris, Havana, Morocco and Coney Island; a medical mission in Guatemala; religious festivals in Sicily; portraits of breast cancer survivors; and life on the Subway in New York, London, Paris and Tokyo.
 Diverse as these contexts are, Suder’s images maintain a sensitivity to subjects in extremes of physical, emotional and social tension.
 She especially latches onto moments of vulnerability and, in UNDERGROUND, creates encounters that make her an active participant in her images.
 The psychological and graphic power of the work is reinforced by its significant scale, dramatic lighting and vivid color.

-Acquired by a number of major private collectors, her photographs are also in the permanent collections of the Los Angeles County Museum of Art, the Amon Carter Museum and the Miami Art Museum.
-Her photo book, which accompanied the exhibition, won accolades and competitions.
+Acquired by a number of major private collectors, her photographs are also in the permanent collections of the Los Angeles County Museum of Art (LACMA), the Amon Carter Museum of American Art and the Pérez Art Museum Miami.
+Her book, UNDERGROUND: LONDON•TOYKO•NEW YORK, which accompanied the exhibition, won accolades and competitions.